s1974565/MLP_Final/README.md

-MLP Final project

 RoBERTvar: Improving code variable name suggestions with fine-tuned language models

-To access the model from huggingface using a notebook use the following in a jupyter notebook (you currently require an access token from gnathoi):
+To access the model from huggingface using a jupyter notebook use the following (you currently require an access token from gnathoi):

 from huggingface_hub import notebook_login
 notebook_login()